29next/developer-docs/docs/apps/snippets.md

 ### Locations

-Theme's on the 29 Next platform support `app_hooks` which are locations within storefront themes your app can target to include your snippets without needing the customize the theme itself.
+Theme's on the Next Commerce platform support `app_hooks` which are locations within storefront themes your app can target to include your snippets without needing the customize the theme itself.

 :::info
-To upload your snippets and manifest.json, install [App Kit](/docs/apps/app-kit.md) to zip your snippet files and push them to 29 Next.
+To upload your snippets and manifest.json, install [App Kit](/docs/apps/app-kit.md) to zip your snippet files and push them to Next Commerce.
 :::

 ```mdx-code-block